nailgun/seedbox/README.md

 ## PKI

 You will have PKI out of the box.
 It's simple but powerful enough.
 It provides one CA per cluster and will automatically issue certificates for nodes and users.
-It also will warn you if there is something wrong with certificates (expired, changed name, etc).
+Also it will warn you if there is something wrong with certificates (expired, changed name, etc).

 Credentials are automatically transferred to nodes in most secure manner possible for automatic provision.